This article was originally published on June 10th, 2021 but was updated on May 19th, 2022.

 How to Set Up Google Search Console

 Before we get started with setting up your Google Search Console account, we need to preface the verification process and options you can choose from.
-Ideally, you would want to have a Google Tag Manager account created first.
-You can verify your Google Search Console that way rather than the other options.
+Ideally, you would want to have a Google Tag Manager account created first because you can verify your Google Search Console that way rather than the other options.
 It’s not necessary but highly recommended.

 So before you get started with adding a Google Search Console property, create a Google Tag Manager account first!
 But just as we mentioned before, it’s not necessary so keep reading to find the step-by-step process for setting up Google Search Console.

-- Navigate to the Google Search Console home page
+1. Navigate to the Google Search Console home page.

-- If you have not made an account yet, you will need to.
+2. If you have not made an account yet, you will need to.
 Click the ‘Start Now’ button to either log in or create a new account.
-The easiest way to do this is through your Gmail account.
-(It’s best to use the same email address that is associated with your Google Analytics and Google Tag manager accounts).
+The easiest way to do this is through your Gmail account (it’s best to use the same email address that is associated with your Google Analytics and Google Tag manager accounts).

 How to Verify Ownership of Google Search Console